 Public tour requests must be made through your member of Congress and submitted up to three months in advance (and no less than 21 days prior to your visit).

-6. Save money by visiting free museums and attractions
+7. Save money by visiting free museums and attractions

 You can save a lot of money by checking out some of Washington, DC’s free attractions.

-This includes the monuments, memorials, national zoo and Smithsonian museums.
-One place that I highly recommend visiting is Ford’s Theatre where Abraham Lincoln was assassinated.
+Another place that I highly recommend visiting is Ford’s Theatre where Abraham Lincoln was assassinated.

-If you want to visit the paid museums and attractions, definitely take advantage of the Washington, DC Explorer Pass.
 Some of the paid attractions are worth the money and your time, such as the Intentional Spy Museum.

 However, keep in mind that there’s TONS of free things to do in Washington, DC.
 Depending on your interests, I recommend checking out the free museums and save your money to spend on one of these popular guided tours instead: